-- commercialize any products we market, including Zalviso, if approved; - · manufacture and market our product candidates; - · conduct preclinical and clinical testing of our product candidates; and - conduct research and development programs.
+- · commercialize any products we market, including Zalviso, if approved; - manufacture and market our product candidates; - conduct preclinical and clinical testing of our product candidates; and - conduct research and development programs.

 Our existing capital resources may not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
-To the extent that our capital resources are insufficient to meet our future capital requirements, we will have to raise additional funds through the sale of our equity securities or from development and licensing arrangements to continue our development programs.
+To the extent that our capital resources are insufficient to meet our future capital requirements, we will have to raise additional funds through the sale of our equity securities, monetization of current and future assets, issuance of debt or debt-like securities or from development and licensing arrangements to continue our development programs.
 We may be unable to raise such additional capital on favorable terms, or at all.
 If we raise additional capital by selling our equity or convertible debt securities, the issuance of such securities could result in dilution of our shareholders' equity positions.
 If adequate funds are not available we may have to:

-- significantly curtail commercialization efforts of our product candidates or other operations; - obtain funds through entering into collaboration agreements on unattractive terms; and/or - delay, postpone or terminate planned clinical trials.
+- significantly curtail commercialization efforts of our product candidates or other operations; - · obtain funds through entering into collaboration agreements on unattractive terms; and/or - delay, postpone or terminate planned clinical trials.